keithrbennett/rexe/README.md

 [^1]: Rexe is an embellishment of the minimal but excellent `rb` script at https://github.com/thisredone/rb.
-I started using `rb` and thought of lots of other features I would like to have, so I started working on Rexe.
+I started using `rb` and thought of lots of other features I would like to have, so I started working on rexe.

 [^2]: Making this truly OS-portable is a lot more complex than it looks on the surface.
 On Linux, `xdg-open` may not be installed by default.
 Also, Windows Subsystem for Linux (WSL)